CampaignLab/petitions-by-locality/README.md

 - Implelement proper topics caching non-manually
 - Move on to AWS?
 - Do things with the topics data
-    - Topics dashboard ideas: which topics are popular where? (ie on a map)
+    - Topics dashboard ideas: which topics are popular where? (ie on a map) DONE
     - Click into a topic - what petitions have been created with this topic over time?
+DONE
-    - how salient is a given topic in your constituency
+    - how salient is a given topic in your constituency NOT DONE
-    - do topics vary by salience etc in different areas (I'm sure they do)
+    - do topics vary by salience etc in different areas (I'm sure they do) NOT DONE
     - other interesting questions?
     - Parliamntary boundaries GeoJSON: https://www.data.gov.uk/dataset/90293fcf-9268-4a1a-be3d-d4a20d314604/westminster-parliamentary-constituencies-july-2024-names-and-codes-in-the-uk-v2